Mindkerchief/VMatch/README.md

 # ![vmatch thumbnail][vmatch-thumbnail] VMatch ![vmatch badge][vmatch-badge]
-A Windows forms application that gives question problems and lets users upload their solution files.
+A Windows application that facilitates programming problems for a competition and lets users upload the source code of their solution.
 The questions are composed of riddles that reveal a programming problem when solved.
 A timer is active during the runtime and records every action performed by the participants.
-This program is used for programming competitions with a theme of Valentine's Day.
+This program is used for programming competitions with a Valentine's Day theme.

 ## Table of Contents
 - [Features](#features)